deafnv/file-server-api/README.md

 Clone, setup `config.yaml`, and run `npm install` and `npm start`.
 See [`config-template.yaml`](https://deafnv.github.io/file-server-api/config) for details on the config file format.
 The server should start by default on port 80, and 443 if configured with HTTPS.

+**If database is enabled and running for the first time, run `npm run migrate` to migrate the database schema.**

 ### Routes

 All routes causing state changes in the server require authorization.
 See [Authorization Routes](https://deafnv.github.io/file-server-api/authorization) for details.